Mehvix/notes/hugo/content/docs/anthro-c12ac/core.md

     - Industrial revolution (1780s)
         - Most popular among scholars
     - Atomic Testing (1940s)
-        - Misses forest cutting and grassland conversion -- the two largest spatial transformations of Earth’s surface in human history
+        - The isotopic by-products of bomb testing provide a distinctive marker horizon in ice cores, ocean and lake sediments, and soils
     - Stages idea:
+        - Includes vital events such as forest cutting and grassland conversion: the two largest spatial transformations of Earth’s surface in human history
         1. 1.8 million years ago: When fire was discovered
         2. 6000-4000s years ago: With neolithic agriculture
         3. 1780s: Industrial revolution
+- Identifying fire requirements:
+    1. Evidence of temporal or spatial changes in fire activity and vegetation
+    2. Demonstration that these changes are not predicted by climate parameters alone
+    3. Temporal/spatial coincidence between fire regime changes and changes in the human record

 # Pyrogeography